 Plan on touring award winning Blackwater's revitalized main street that serves as an example for many small towns to follow.
 The endearing people who have worked for this are a great example of the overwhelming good and beauty that can come from having your heart in the right place.
 Along with antique shops, there is the Choteau Garden located in what was a vacant storefront on Main Street.

 If heading home takes you eastward, we are only 30 minutes from Columbia.
 If its daylight to dark stop off at Shelter Insurance Gardens just off Ash and Broadway.

-The University of Missouri (www.missouri.edu), has now been designated a Botanic Garden.
+The University of Missouri (www.missouri.edu), is designated a Botanic Garden.
 The campus is alive with great plantings, including some innovative tropicals and annuals.

 Thank you again for visiting, we hope to see you soon.